Northern Marianas slammed by strongest US storm this year

 Nearly 200 federal workers were in the Marianas to assist, Gregorio Kilili Camacho Sablan, the commonwealth's delegate to U.S. Congress, said on Twitter.

-Six of Saipan's 10 shelters were full, he wrote.
+Six of Saipan's 10 shelters were full, he wrote, and Tinian's shelter was full.

 All ports were closed, and flights into the Northern Marianas were canceled, he wrote.